alukach/ZipStream/README.md

 # ZipStream Service

-A backend-swappable microservice to build and stream dynamically zipped bundles of remote files.
+A microservice to build and stream dynamically zipped bundles of remote files.
 The service never actually stores files, rather it stores references to files which it can stream in a zipped package to users.
+Designed to be backend-swappable, it is capable of working with just about any database and any filestore.

 ## Use case